 In light of the impact of ESG factors on long-term growth, many companies have already integrated ESG reporting in their CSR strategies, while others struggle to fully measure the “what” and “how” of the matter.
 Truth be told, the diversity of ESG frameworks is confusing, and setting up a reporting system that covers the metrics most relevant to your industry can be overwhelming.

 This article will outline the ESG frameworks most in use today and point you in the right direction to implement efficient and pertinent reporting.

-Adopted by member states in 2015 within the bigger picture of the 2030 Agenda for Sustainable Development, the SDGs address global challenges in the form of 17 goals aimed at creating a better future for people and the planet, including eradicating hunger and poverty, strengthen environmental protection, achieve peace, widen access to education, and encourage responsible consumption.
+Adopted by member states in 2015 within the bigger picture of the 2030 Agenda for Sustainable Development, the SDGs address global challenges in the form of 17 goals aimed at creating a better future for people and the planet, some of which include:

 Accepted worldwide as an ESG framework that brings reporting to a more comprehensive level, its broad nature lacks the guidelines to measure industry-specific indicators.